jerowork/graphql-attribute-schema/docs/usage.md

     #[Query(type: new ConnectionType(User::class))]
     public function getUsers(string $status, EdgeArgs $edgeArgs) : Connection {
-        // retrieve a slice of users based on EdgeArgs and custom filters as status
+        // Retrieve a slice of users based on EdgeArgs and filters like status
         // ...

         return new Connection($users);